All Episodes

 dan friesen

-So Stern, you can tell, is kind of like, all right, let's move along this.
+So, Stern, you can tell, is kind of like, all right, let's move along this.

 Maybe we'll touch back on this.

-This interview is, like, just nuts.
+This interview is just nuts.

 It makes no sense.

-See if I can get some entertainment out of this guy.
+Except through the prism of Stern, like, being like, see if I can get some entertainment out of this guy.

 jordan holmes